How to REALLY Delete Your Twitter Account in 3 Seconds (2024)

 Once you complete these 7 steps and avoid logging in for 30 days, your account is gone for good.

-This includes all your contacts and any direct messages that you have sent or received.
+This encompasses both your contact list and any direct messages you have sent or received.

 However, as with most other services, any information shared on other pages or with other people through Direct Messaging still exists on the receiver’s end.